Hieronymus Cock: Quatre Vents

 The publishing house Aux Quatre Vents played an important role in the spread of the Italian High Renaissance throughout northern Europe as Cock published prints made by prominent engravers such as Giorgio Ghisi, Dirck Volckertsz Coornhert and Cornelis Cort after the work of leading Italian painters like Raphael, Primaticcio, Bronzino, Giulio Romano and Andrea del Sarto.
 The Italian historian of architecture Vincenzo Scamozzi copied many of the engravings published by Cock in 1551 for his volume on Rome entitled 'Discorsi sopra L'antichita di Roma' (Venice: Ziletti, 1583).

+Cock etched and published a number of prints of sieges and battles, nearly all of Habsburg victories, in the years 1549 to 1558, and it seems that issuing maps of current military events must have been one of Cock’s early priorities after establishing his business in 1548 and obtaining a licence to publish prints in January 1549.

 Cock collaborated with the Spanish cartographer Diego Gutiérrez on a 1562 Map of America.
+This map encompasses the eastern coast of North America, the entire Central and South America and parts of the western coasts of Europe and Africa, and is the earliest scale wall map of the New World and the first to use the name "California".

-Hieronymus Cock collaborated with Antwerp architect and designer Cornelis Floris de Vriendt in the publishing of Cornelis Floris' designs for monuments and ornaments: the ‘’Veelderley niewe inuentien van antycksche sepultueren’’ (‘The many new designs of antique sculptures') was published in 1557 and the ‘’Veelderley veranderinghe van grotissen’’ (‘Many varieties of grotesques’) in 1556.
+Hieronymus Cock collaborated with Antwerp architect and designer Cornelis Floris de Vriendt in the publishing of Cornelis Floris' designs for monuments and ornaments: the Veelderley niewe inuentien van antycksche sepultueren ('The many new designs of antique sculptures') was published in 1557 and the Veelderley veranderinghe van grotissen ('Many varieties of grotesques') in 1556.
 The publication of these books contributed to the spread of the so-called Floris style throughout the Netherlands.

 The Dutch publisher Philip Galle worked at Cock's printing house from 1557 and succeeded him in 1570.